 Getting out of the data center business helps this company do more of what it does best: improving the lives of its residents.

-A comprehensive disaster recovery program ensures that patients’ vital data remains secure and key healthcare operations stay up and running in the event of a disaster.
+A comprehensive disaster recovery program ensures that patients’ vital data remains secure and key healthcare operations stay up and running in the event of a critical incident.
 And with an outcome-based commitment from OnX, the company can rest assured that the services it hands off to OnX will be delivered as promised.

 The company’s IT professionals are the brains between the company and its technology infrastructure.
 They’re adding high-value capabilities that strengthen the company’s bottom line while subtracting tasks that lie outside the company’s core competency.